Eulith/armor-cli/README.md

 ### Eulith Atomic Transactions: Why and How

-In order to programmatically trade with DeFi Armor, you need to use one of our client libraries (in Python, Typescript, or Rust).
+In order to programmatically trade with DeFi Armor, you need to use one of our client libraries (in Python, Typescript, Java, or Rust).
 Our libraries are all wrappers around Web3; for example, anything you can do in web3.py works out of the box with our python client library.
 You cannot use web3 by itself - the reason is because there's a whole lot that goes on under the hood to make DeFi Armor possible, and that includes some additional client-side tools.
 The most important tool is the **atomic transaction**.

 An **atomic transaction** is simply a transaction which has 1 or more internal transactions inside of it.
 These transactions get executed all or none, there's no partial execution.
 They're easy to do with our client.